Game Boy Architecture

 The APU reserves two channels for one pulse wave each.
 These use one of four different tones constructed by varying their pulse width.
 The first channel has an exclusive Sweep control available.

 Due to the limited number of channels, the melody will often be interrupted when effects have to be played as part of the gameplay.
-This is very noticeable in games like Pokemon Red/Blue when, during a battle, the Pokemon’s cry will overlap all the channels used for music.
+This is very noticeable in games like Pokemon Red/Blue when, during a battle, the Pokemon’s cry will overlap all the channels used for music; this is also why no Pokémon battle music uses percussion.

 Wave